Lucifergene/docker-test/README.md

 - master
 - dev1

-First we open the Git Bash.
-We create 2 directories on our Desktop.
-- master_folder
-- dev1_folder

-Then, we create a new repository in GitHub.
-We copy the clone url of the repository and clone the it in the master_folder using `git clone <repo url>`.
+First, we create a new repository in GitHub.
+We copy the clone url of the repository and clone the it in the Desktop using `git clone <repo url>`.

 We move inside the folder just created and create an `index.html` file.
 Inside the file, lets type	<br>